Avalanche knock off Stars, force Game 7 in semifinal series | Sports-Games

 The clubs traded first-period goals 113 seconds apart in a tighter opening frame compared with the first five games in this series.
 Dallas rising star defenseman Miro Heiskanen opened the scoring with the kind of goal playoff goaltenders can't allow.
 Hutchinson failed to catch a long wrist shot at the 17:35 mark.

-Stars goalie Anton Khudobin, back in nets because number-one netminder Ben Bishop is unfit to play, stopped 20 shots in his team's second consecutive loss. --Field Level Media
+Stars goalie Anton Khudobin, back in nets because No. 1 netminder Ben Bishop is unfit to play, stopped 20 shots in his team's second consecutive loss.

 - READ MORE ON: